How to assess a planning application when there are water voles on or near a proposed development site.

 - damage to water vole habitat

-If larger areas of water vole habitat will be affected, the proposal could include capturing water voles and moving them to a suitable receptor site away from the works.
+If larger areas of water vole habitat will be affected, the proposal could include capturing water voles and moving them to a suitable receptor site away from the works, known as relocation by trapping.

 To compensate for any negative effects on the water vole or its habitat, the proposal could include: